-East Timor votes for president in runoff amid political feud
+East Timor chooses president in runoff amid political feud

-DILI, East Timor (AP) — Voters in East Timor are choosing a president in a runoff Tuesday between former independence fighters who’ve blamed each other for years of political paralysis.
+DILI, East Timor (AP) — Voters in East Timor chose a president in a runoff Tuesday between former independence fighters who’ve blamed each other for years of political paralysis.

-Nobel Peace Prize laureate Jose Ramos-Horta had a commanding lead in the first round of voting last month, but failed to secure more than 50% of the vote and avoid the runoff.
-Ramos-Horta received 46.6%, incumbent President Francisco “Lu Olo” Guterres won 22.1% and the other votes were divided among 14 other candidates in the March 19 election.
+Nobel Peace Prize laureate Jose Ramos-Horta had a commanding lead in the election’s first round but failed to exceed 50% of the votes and avoid the runoff.
+Ramos-Horta received 46.6%, incumbent President Francisco “Lu Olo” Guterres won 22.1% and 14 other candidates split the rest of the votes in the March 19 election.

-Ramos-Horta, 72, and Guterres, 67, were both resistance figures during Indonesia’s occupation of East Timor.
-More than 76% of the votes last month went to resistance-era figures, showing how much they dominate politics two decades later and despite younger voices emerging.
+Ramos-Horta, 72, and Guterres, 67, were resistance figures during Indonesia’s occupation of East Timor.
+More than 76% of the votes last month went to resistance-era figures, showing how much they dominate politics after two decades despite younger voices emerging.

+Polls closed at 3 p.m. and vote-counting began at 1,200 polling centers across the tiny country.
+Preliminary results may not be known until Wednesday.

-The winner of their runoff takes office on May 20, the 20th anniversary of the restoration of East Timor’s independence.
+The winner of the runoff takes office on May 20, the 20th anniversary of the restoration of East Timor’s independence.

+“I call on people to accept whatever the results of this election wisely,” Guterres told reporters while voting in Dili, the capital.

-Ramos-Horta, East Timor’s president from 2007 to 2012, and Guterres, have blamed each other for years of political paralysis.
+Ramos-Horta, East Timor’s president from 2007 to 2012, and Guterres have blamed each other for years of political paralysis.

 In 2018, Guterres refused to swear in nine Cabinet nominees from the National Congress of the Reconstruction of East Timor, known as CNRT, a party led by former prime minister and independence leader Xanana Gusmao, who backed Ramos-Horta’s run for president.